kaki-lang/kaki/docs/tutorial/names.md

 # Names

+This section describes the rules for names, which are not complex, but are different from most languages.

+## Naming Rules

 Naming conventions help to produce high quality and consistent code.
 In Kaki, these aren't just conventions, but rather rules that must be followed.
 The naming rules are: